mnowrouz/Conjur_Policy_Reference/Revoke/README.md

 - Use `!revoke` to manage short-lived access for CI/CD pipelines or contractors
 - Keep `!revoke` policies stored alongside related `!grant` or `!group` policies for auditability
 - Regularly review and rotate access using automated revocation as part of your access governance
-- Always use `conjur policy update` when applying a policy containing `!revoke`

 ---